-The world of sports supplements and athletic performance aids is becoming increasingly complex.
-Walk the aisles of any supplement store and you’ll quickly realize there are far too many categories and iterations of ergogenic aids to keep track of.
+Gone are the days when the only question you got asked in the gym is what brand of whey protein are you taking?
+The world of sports supplements and athletic performance aids is becoming increasingly complex and vast.
+Walk the aisles of any supplement store and you’ll quickly realize there are supplements for pre, post, and inter-workouts with innumerable options and iterations to keep track of.
 Even your own gym, where you once would have only seen other guys drinking water or basic sports drinks during and after workouts, now is filled with sights of water bottles filled with all sorts of powdered mixes and enhanced fluids, tubs of protein powders, and electrolytes, and even various bottles of capsules and pills.
 Some gyms even have dedicated “nutrition bars” where you can order pre- and post-workout smoothies, juices, and energizers.
 Clearly, the ever-present quest to get the most out of our bodies and maximize physical performance has been answered by supplement companies and fitness marketing businesses.

-One of the increasingly popular types of supplements to enter the athletic performance market over the last decade are pre-workouts.
-As the name describes, pre-workout supplements are taken before a workout and are intended to boost athletic performance.
-Though they may not be as common as electrolyte drinks and protein shakes, if you’ve seen other guys drinking a pre-workout supplement or popping a few capsules before hitting the weights and have found yourself wondering if following suit will improve your own fitness, keep reading to learn the basics of pre-workouts and whether pre-workout supplements actually work.
+One said type of supplement to enter the athletic performance market over the last decade is pre-workouts and they are becoming more and more popular amongst the general gym population.
+As the name describes, pre-workout supplements are taken before a workout and are intended to boost athletic performance and output.
+Though they may not be as common as energy or electrolyte drinks and protein shakes, if you’ve seen other guys sipping a pre-workout drink or popping a few capsules before hitting the weights and have found yourself wondering if doing the same will improve your own fitness, keep reading to learn the basics of pre-workouts and whether pre-workout supplements actually work.

 Have you ever had a big workout planned on your calendar, but by the time you get done at the office and are heading to the gym you feel so tired and depleted that you can’t imagine running a few miles let alone dominating your HIIT workout?
 This is where pre-workout supplements come in.
 A pre-workout is a supplement with a formulation designed to increase your energy and focus, prevent glycogen depletion, and boost athletic performance.
 It may be a powder, a pre-made liquid beverage, capsules or pills, or some form of gummies or chewing gum.